Mego Johnny Canuck and Others

 I was previously under the impression that there was no metal dog tag and chain included with the figure, but I have recently received compelling evidence, from a knowledgeable collector, that Johnny Canuck came with a silver metal "Fighting Man" dog tag, similar in appearance to the U.S. "Fighting Yank" dog tag in terms of design and composition, with the only difference being the second word (Man vs. Yank) on the tag.
 I don't have a "Fighting Man" dog tag in my own collection, so I am stating this based solely on photo evidence sent to me of other Johnny Canuck figures wearing the tags.

-The photos below reveal some more detail of the pants and boots.
-Note that the brown boots on these action figures were not stamped or marked "Hong Kong," as was the case with many other similar boots of this era.
+The above photo also shows some details of the pants and boots.
+The brown high-top boots on these figures were not marked "Hong Kong," as was the case with many other similar boots of this era.
 True Johnny Canuck boots were "blank" on the sides.
 Similar boots, marked Hong Kong, were produced by several of the other "knock-off" companies at the time, such as RedBox or Leslo, to name at least two.

 Note the elasticized waist of the pants.
 Neither the pants nor the sweater were labelled or marked with any identification as to the maker.
-All clothing items were, however, made in Hong Kong factories.
+All the clothing items were made in Hong Kong factories.

 The following two photos show close-ups of the Canadian Johnny Canuck's face and hair.
 Note the grooves in the back of the head that simulate the texture of a real head of hair.
 Johnny's relatively "flat" head of hair was different from the head of hair on a Fighting Yank figure, and Johnny's face lacks the prominent raised "smirk" dimples around his mouth that the U.S. figure displayed.